lucaswerkmeister/ja2l/README.md

 ## Project status

-Functional, but more tests, an `install` target, etc. would be nice.
+Functional, but more tests and various other goodies would be nice.

 ## Build instructions

-`make`.
+`make && sudo make install`.
 Needs glibc.
 I use `gcc`, but so far `clang` also seems to work.

-There’s no `make install` yet, though I probably won’t refuse a pull request to add it.
+The Makefile follows standard GNU conventions;
+for instance, packagers can use something like
+`make DESTDIR="$pkgdir" prefix=/usr install`.
+(Note that standard `$(bindir)`, `$(man1dir)`, etc. directories are expected to exist, because the GNU Make manual says to not use the nonstandard `mkdir -p` and I don’t know how to create the directories without it.)

 ## Requirements